kskvarci/ProximityPlacementGroupsDemo/README.md

 ### Prerequisites
 - The scripts in this repo were built / tested on Linux (Ubuntu to be specific).
 - Make sure that you have the Azure CLI installed and authenticated.
+Also make sure you have the right subscription selected.
 - You'll need permissions to create and manage network and VM resources.

 ### Setting up your Parameters